- Home

 If you want to help hedgehogs this autumn, you could consider installing a hedgehog house in your garden and providing them with food (wet cat and dog food or crushed cat biscuits are good options).
 To find out more, check out this British hedgehog guide from Country Living.

 Birds usually eat more to build up fat reserves and find somewhere to roost (rest) during the colder months of the year.
-To give them somewhere to roost, you could add a bird box to your garden.
+To help them with this, you could add a bird box to your garden.
 You could also install a bird feeder and keep it topped up with high-fat foods like sunflower seeds and mealworms.

-Birds need water for drinking and bathing during winter too (bathing is essential for keeping their feathers in good condition).
+Birds need water for drinking and bathing in during winter too (bathing is essential for keeping their feathers in good condition).
 So giving them a fresh supply of clean water in a birdbath can be a big help.
-The Royal Society for the Protection of Birds has more information and advice on birds and water here.
+The Royal Society for the Protection of Birds has more information and advice here.

 3. Plant spring bulbs